-Phillips County participates in the National Flood Insurance Program.
-All of the floodplain encroachments within this highway construction project will be designed to comply with the county's local flood damage prevention ordinance.
-The project lies within the Zone AE, Special Flood Hazard Area.
+Hempstead County participates in the National Flood Insurance Program.
+The projects lie within Zone A, Special Flood Hazard Area.
 The final project design will be reviewed to confirm that the design is adequate and that the potential risk to life and property are minimized.
 Adjacent properties should not be impacted nor have a greater flood risk than existed before construction of the project.
 None of the encroachments will constitute a significant floodplain encroachment or a significant risk to property or life.